kettapp/kettapp.github.io/terms.markdown

 This arbitration agreement governs any dispute between you and the company (and each of our respective agents, corporate parents, subsidiaries, affiliates, predecessors in interest, successors, and assigns) including but not limited to claims arising out of or relating to any aspect of the relationship between you and the Company, whether based in contract, tort, statute, fraud, misrepresentation or any other legal theory; claims that arose before these Terms or any prior agreement; and claims that may arise after the termination of these Terms (“Dispute”), except claims that can be brought in small claims court if your claims qualify within the scope of that court's jurisdiction.

-Without limiting the preceding sentence, you will also have the right to litigate any other Dispute if you opt out of this arbitration and class action waiver provisions by sending electronic notice of your decision to opt out to support@betterme.world with the subject line, "ARBITRATION AND CLASS ACTION WAIVER OPT-OUT" within 30 days of (a) the effective date of these Terms; or (b) your first date that you used the Service that contained any versions of the Terms that substantially included this version of the Arbitration Agreement (including class action waiver), whichever is later.
+Without limiting the preceding sentence, you will also have the right to litigate any other Dispute if you opt out of this arbitration and class action waiver provisions by sending electronic notice of your decision to opt out to support@kettapp.site with the subject line, "ARBITRATION AND CLASS ACTION WAIVER OPT-OUT" within 30 days of (a) the effective date of these Terms; or (b) your first date that you used the Service that contained any versions of the Terms that substantially included this version of the Arbitration Agreement (including class action waiver), whichever is later.
 If you opt out of this Arbitration Agreement, the Company also will not be bound by it and any Dispute shall be resolved in accordance with Section 15.
 If you don’t exercise the right to opt out, you will be deemed to have knowingly and intentionally waived your right to litigate any Dispute except claims that can be brought in small claims court.

 This Arbitration Agreement shall apply, without limitation, to all claims that arose or were asserted before the effective date of these Terms or any prior version of these Terms.